bkaestner/codewars-rules/rules/0000-Intro.md

 less meant as "tips and tricks".
 But to make this a little bit more distinct, let's quote a (fictitious) pirate:

-> First, your return to shore was not part of our negotiations nor our
-> agreement so I must do nothing.
-And secondly, you must be a pirate for the
-> pirate's code to apply and you're not.
-And thirdly, the code is more what
-> you'd call "guidelines" than actual rules.
+> [T]he code is more what you'd call "guidelines" than actual rules.
 >
 > -- Barbossa in "Pirates of the Caribbean: The Curse of the Black Pearl"